angular-ui/ui-mask/README.md

 #### uiMaskPlaceholderChar
 Allows customizing the mask placeholder character.
 The default mask placeholder is `_`.

+Set this attribute to the word `space` if you want the placeholder character to be whitespace.

 #### addDefaultPlaceholder
 The default placeholder is constructed from the `ui-mask` definition so a mask of `999-9999` would have a default placeholder of `___-____`; unless you have overridden the default placeholder character.